 Kim J. Bright, PMP

 Kim is a digital marketer and social media consultant with over 20 years experience in information technology and software development.
 She is an honors graduate of the University of Florida, with a B.S. in Business/Computer Information Science, and a minor in Economics.
-As a certified Project Management Professional, Kim specializes in managing million dollar IT project portfolios for government and corporate customers in telecommunications, insurance, and manufacturing; she is excited to blend her expertise in collaborative project teams and social media marketing with her love for the arts.
-When she’s not posting, tweeting, or working on BlackNativityAtlanta.com, you’ll find Kim building emerging brands through her digital marketing boutique, Starborn Media, and promoting Christian events as the publisher of Team Jesus Events.
+As a certified Project Management Professional, Kim specializes in managing IT project portfolios for government and corporate customers; she is excited to blend her expertise in collaborative project teams and social media marketing with her love for the arts.
+When she’s not posting, tweeting, or working on BlackNativityAtlanta.com, you’ll find Kim building emerging brands through her digital marketing boutique, Starborn Media, and serving as the publisher/EIC of Team Jesus Magazine.

 André C. Allen